SymfonyCasts/api-platform3/sfcasts/ep1/filters.md

 # Filters: Searching Results

 Some of our dragon treasures are currently published and some are unpublished.
-That's thanks to our `DragonTreasureFactory`, where we randomly publish some but not others.
+That's thanks to `DragonTreasureFactory`, where we randomly publish some but not others.

 Right now, the API is returning *every* last dragon treasure.
 In the future, we're